justisGipson/google_cert/git_and_github/week_three/README.md

 * Always synchronize your branches before starting any work on your own
   * Starting from the most recent version and you minimize the chances of conflicts or the need for rebasing

 * Avoid having very large changes that modify a lot of different things
   * Push your changes often and pull before doing any work to reduce the chances of getting conflict

+  * Regularly merge changes made on the master branch into feature branches, lessen the number of merge conflicts.

 * Have the latest version of the project in the master branch and a stable version of the project on a separate branch.

 * Rebasing can help a lot with identifying bugs, but use it with caution
   * Whenever we do a rebase, we're rewriting the history of our branch

   * Do not rebase changes that have been pushed to remote repos

 * Have good commit messages
+  * Gives more context on why changes were made

 ---